piotrmurach/benchmark-perf/README.md

 ### 2.1 Execution time

-By default `1` sample is taken, and `1` sample for the warmup phase.
-If you need to change number of measurement samples use `:repeat`:
+By default `1` measurement is taken, and `1` warmup cycle is run.
+If you need to change number of measurements taken use `:repeat`:

 ```ruby
 mean, std_dev = Benchmark::Perf::ExecutionTime.run(repeat: 10) { ... }